-Every year in our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top hotels, resorts, cities, islands, cruise lines, spas, airlines, and more.
-Readers rated cities on their sights and landmarks, culture, food, friendliness, shopping, and overall value.
+Every year for our World’s Best Awards survey, T+L asks readers to weigh in on travel experiences around the globe — to share their opinions on the top cities, islands, cruise ships, spas, airlines, and more.
+Readers rated cities on their sights and landmarks, culture, cuisine, friendliness, shopping, and overall value.